 Castro: discovering our heritage

-The beating heart of Chiloé lies in the traditional stilted houses, grand churches and authentic craft markets of Castro, a 16th century former stronghold of Chilean governance, used as an entry point before capturing the island as an extension of the mainland; which we will discover on this tour.
+The beating heart of Chiloé lies in the traditional stilted houses, grand churches and authentic craft markets of Castro, which we will discover on this tour.